nudibranchs text index | photo index

 Family Actinocyclidae

 Where seen?
-This large lumpy and rather fugly nudibranch is rarely seen.
+This large, lumpy and rather fugly nudibranch is rarely seen.
 The ones encountered were on coral rubble.
 It is possible that they are not all that rare and that these very well camouflaged nudibranchs are just overlooked?

 Features:

-10-12cm long.
-Body tough and leathery, with a flat portion on the back where stubby gills emerge.
-The gills often resemble a 'bubble'.
-The rhinophores are stumpy too.
-The entire animal is rather squat and unremarkable.
-It produces some slime when handled.
 Previously all were considered one species A. japonicus.
 Currently two species are identified.
 A. verrucosus has a few but large low rounded bumps (called tubercles).
 A. papillatus has many large rounded turbercles.

 Sentosa, May 04